 “In life we need to be a little like the farmer, who puts back into the soil what he takes out.”

-Maintaining proper soil health and nutrient balance are vital to producing healthy, high-quality fruits and vegetables, and addressing some of the world’s environmental challenges, including carbon sequestration.
-Since efficient management of soil directly impacts our long-term productivity, we are focused on regenerating topsoil and improving diversity, on the ground and even below the ground.
+Since efficient management of soil directly impacts our long-term productivity, we focus on regenerating topsoil and improving diversity on the ground and even below the ground.

 1. To facilitate soil management, DMFI asks growers to:

 a.
 Conduct consistent soil sampling to manage soil fertility and health

 d.
 Rotate crops to minimise the effect of soil insects and diseases